fkguo/zotero-inspire/README.md

 - By default, those items that could not be found will be tagged as `⛔ No INSPIRE recid found`, which will be removed once it is in INSPIRE.
 The automatic tagging can be turned off in `Tools` → `INSPIRE Metadata Updater Preferences...`.

-## Installation

-- Download the latest `.xpi` file of this add-on from https://github.com/fkguo/zotero-inspire/releases
-- In Zotero, the add-on can be installed by going to `Tools` → `Add-ons`, then click the top-right button and choose `Install Add-ons From File...`.
-- It can be updated in `Add-ons Manager` → `Check for Updates`.

 ## References